-A list of patterns for startups that develop software was presented.
+A list of known patterns for startups that develop software was presented.
 In the case of Early Validations, the use of already know techniques of hypothesis test on startups was brought to technology related problems like choosing a programming language.
-The patterns Be Agile, Open source solutions and Simple Tools emerged from literature research.
-Empower and Celebrate Failure, like Early Validations, were inspired by agile methodologies (related to Be Agile) and well known methodologies of startup development like Customer Development [Blank 2007] and Lean Startup [Ries 2011].
-Finally, this set was not intended to fulfil the wide range of problems related to creating a new company but aims to continue the discussion that, in a future work, can lead to a broader pattern language to guide entrepreneurs.
+The patterns Practice Agility, Open source solutions and Simple Tools emerged from literature research.
+Empower and Celebrate Failure, like Early Validations, were inspired by agile methodologies (related to Practice Agility) and well known methodologies of startup development like Customer Development [Blank 2006] and Lean Startup [Ries 2011].
+Finally, this set was not intended to fulfil the wide range of problems related to creating a new company but aims to foster the discussion that, in a future work, can lead to a broader pattern language to guide entrepreneurs.